StackStorm/st2docs/docs/source/rbac.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Normally when an execution is triggered via the API (POST to /actionexecutions/), authenticated
-StackStorm user which triggered the execution is the effective user for the RBAC purposes, but
+|st2| user which triggered the execution is the effective user for the RBAC purposes, but
 there are some exceptions which are described below.

 **Rules** - Effective user for the executions which are triggered by the rule right now is a
 system user (``stanley``).

 **ChatOps** - Effective user for the executions which are triggered via ChatOps (POST to
-/aliasexecutions/) using hubot is a StackStorm user which is configured in hubot
+/aliasexecutions/) using hubot is a |st2| user which is configured in hubot
 (``ST2_AUTH_USERNAME`` - by default that is ``chatops_bot``).

 By default, ``stanley`` and ``chatops_bot`` user have ``admin`` role assignment to them, which